oniehuis/JuChrom.jl/docs/src/man/mapping_overview.md

 rts = invmap.(mapper, ris)  # dot form broadcasts over the vector
 ```

+For `MassScanMatrix` and `VarianceMassScanMatrix`, [`applymap`](@ref) applies the
+Jacobian correction and updates intensity and variance units automatically.
+For a vector
-To transform intensities with the Jacobian, use the derivative of the mapping.
-If
+of intensities, use the derivative of the mapping directly.
+If `ri = f(t)`, then
-`ri = f(t)`, then `d(ri)/dt` is the local stretch factor; to preserve area, you divide the
+`d(ri)/dt` is the local stretch factor; to preserve area, you divide the intensity by this
-intensity by this slope at the same time point.
-However, even when intensities are
+slope at the same time point.
+However, even when intensities are reported as unitless,
-reported as unitless, they usually represent counts accumulated over a finite scan
+they usually represent counts accumulated over a finite scan interval, so the implied unit
-interval, so the implied unit is typically `time^-1`.
-Here we assume the given intensities
+is typically `time^-1`.
+Here we assume the given intensities are counts acquired over a
-are counts acquired over a 0.5‑second scan interval, and therefore divide by 0.5 seconds.
+0.5‑second scan interval, and therefore divide by 0.5 seconds.
 Because the intensities and `d(ri)/dt` must use the same time unit for the division to
 cancel cleanly, we convert the Jacobian to the unit `s^-1`.
 This is done by specifying the
 input‑domain unit as `u"s"`.